-Some thought the motion was from south-west to north-east, but Mr. Darwin, and a person with him at the time, thought the reverse.
+Some thought the motion was from south-west to north-east, and Mr. Darwin, and a person with him at the time, thought the reverse.
 The river swelled, or rose, at the same time, and quickly fell again to its former height.
 In the port the sea swelled suddenly upon the shore, to high-water mark, though it was then nearly the time of low-water, and quickly fell again.
-Both sea and river rose and fell frequently, during the remainder of the day.
-The river never fell below its usual height, neither did the sea retire beyond its proper place, at that time of tide; but each swelled from time to time, and again sunk down.
-This happened once or twice in an hour.
-After the great convulsion, other slighter shocks were felt, at intervals of a few minutes, during an hour.

-In the afternoon, at about five, a smart shock was felt, which made the people run out of their houses.\ One man and one woman were drowned by the sudden rise of the sea, near Fort Niebla; it was supposed that they were upon the rocks, gathering shell-fish.
+Both sea and river rose and fell frequently, during the ternainder of the day.
+The river neare fell below its usual height, wither off the sea retire below its properly and height problems of the day of the season of the s woman were drowned by the sudden rise of the sea, near Fort Niebla; it was supposed that they were upon the rocks, gathering shell-fish.
 Excepting in this instance, no injury was done at Valdivia.

+In the afternoon, at about five, a smart shock was felt, which made the people run out of their houses.\ One man and one